SmartDataAnalytics/SML-Bench/README.md

 For DL-Learner:
 - Version 1.3-SNAPSHOT or higher

+For SLIPCOVER:
+- slipcover.pl in `learningsystems/slipcover`
+- SWI Prolog as `swipl`
+- Python 2 as `python`

 **Supported Tools & Adding your own Tool**

 An overview of the currently supported tools and a brief description of how to add additional tools is given [here](learningsystems/README.md).